 Alternatives to Jumbo Loans

-Jumbo loans aren’t the only avenue to buying luxury homes or properties in hot real estate markets.
-If you’re not eager to borrow that much, or if you’re having trouble getting approved for a jumbo loan, a different approach may be better.
+Jumbo loans aren’t the only approach to buying a luxury home or property in hot real estate markets.
+If you’re not eager to take on a substantial amount of debt, or if you’re having trouble getting approved for a jumbo loan, a different approach may be better.

-- 80/20 loan: With an 80/20 piggyback loan, you’ll get a “first” mortgage for 80 percent of the property’s purchase price.
-Because you have an 80 percent loan to value (LTV) ratio, you avoid paying PMI.
-The second mortgage will cover the remaining 20 percent of the purchase price.
+- 80/20 Loan: With an 80/20 piggyback loan, you’ll get a “first” mortgage for 80% of the property’s purchase price.
+Because you have an 80% loan-to-value (LTV) ratio, you avoid paying PMI.
+The second mortgage covers the remaining 20% of the purchase price.

 - 80/10/10: With an 80/10/10 approach, you also get the first loan at 80% LTV.
 Then, you make a 10% down payment, leaving only 10% left to borrow on a second mortgage.

 Piggyback loans solve the problem of paying PMI, but you’re still borrowing large sums of money.
 You'll generally need high credit scores to be approved, but you might qualify with FICO scores in the high 600s if you meet other criteria.

 Additionally, interest rates on second mortgages tend to be higher than rates on first mortgages, so your borrowing costs may be higher with this strategy.
 Compare those costs with other options using a loan calculator or an amortization table.

 While there are good reasons to get a jumbo loan, there are some factors you might consider before trying to secure one.